-(grai ntor) authorizes (grantee) to operatefollowing parameters. (quantity) mobi le (or portable) radios.
-Such operation shall be per the Call Sign Frequency(ies) Max.
+(gran ntor) authorizes (grantee) to operatefollowing parameters. (quantity) mobil Such operation shall be per the Call Sign Frequency(ies) Max.
 Power Other Technical Parameters

 (Use additional attachments as necessary for more frequencies/channels)

 This written agreement applies to operations in cooperation and coordination with activities of the licensee per FCC §90.421.
 Furthermore, grantor reserves the right to effectively eliminate the possibility of unauthorized operation that ultimately could result in terminating this written agreement.